Mulege Baja California, Mexico Travel Guide

 Caution with unpeeled produce or raw foods.

 Mulegé is generally a safe, low-crime destination compared to larger Mexican cities.
 Most reported incidents involve petty theft.
 Be aware of belongings, especially in crowded areas or unattended vehicles.
 Secure items, notably at beach campsites.
-Exercise caution when exploring remote areas alone after dark.
+Use caution when exploring remote areas alone after dark.
 Inform someone of your plans.
-Highway 1 can have potholes, livestock, and narrow shoulders; night driving is discouraged.
+Highway 1 can have chuckholes, livestock, and narrow shoulders; night driving is discouraged.

-Town center and riverfront areas are generally safe.
+The heart of the town and riverfront most areas are safe.

 | Hazard | Description | Action |